zpnoob/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-### Editing the tag: `tag`
+### Editing a tag: `tag`

-Changes the tags of an existing person in the address book.
+Changes the tags of an existing client in Insurabook.
 This is a convenient shortcut for the edit command when you only want to change the tags.

 <div style="text-align: center;">
     <img src="images/features/tagCommand.png" alt="Ui" style="border: 2px solid black; border-radius: 10px; max-width: 50%; height: auto; margin: 20px 0px;"/>